Vixen-77/RAG-implementation/readme.md

 # Mecanic-IA: Multimodal RAG for Automotive Manuals

-A production-ready Retrieval-Augmented Generation (RAG) system designed for querying car repair manuals.
+A  Retrieval-Augmented Generation (RAG) system designed for querying car repair manuals.
 The system combines text search, image captioning, and intelligent retrieval strategies to provide accurate answers to automotive troubleshooting questions.

 ## Table of Contents